-|1968||Prime Minister, Mr Lee Kuan Yew officiated the opening of the Grand Auditorium on 21 July 1968.|
+|1968||Then Prime Minister, Mr Lee Kuan Yew, officiated the opening of the Grand Auditorium on 21 July 1968.|

-|1969||The中正人sculpture was officially unveiled by Minister for Education, Mr Ong Pang Boon on 30 June 1969 to celebrate the school’s 30th anniversary|
+|1969||The中正人sculpture was officially unveiled by Minister for Education, Mr Ong Pang Boon, on 30 June 1969 to celebrate the school’s 30th anniversary|

-|1970||The Grand Auditorium overseeing the original Chung Cheng Lake.|
+|1970||The Grand Auditorium overlooking the original Chung Cheng Lake.|

-|2003||The Chung Cheng Heritage Gallery was officially opened by Minister of State, Prime Minister’s Office & Ministry of Community Development and Sports, Mr Chan Soo Sen on 6 July 2003.|
+|2003||The Chung Cheng Heritage Gallery was officially opened by then Minister of State, Prime Minister’s Office & Ministry of Community Development and Sports, Mr Chan Soo Sen, on 6 July 2003.|

 |2005||The school broke the Guinness World of Records for the longest can chain project on 1 July 2005, measuring 3005.54 metres.|

-|2014||The school’s Entrance Arch and Administration Building (Zhulin Building) were gazetted as national monuments and officiated at a ceremony by Prime Minister, Mr Lee Hsien Loong on 10 July 2014.|
+|2014||The school’s Entrance Arch and Administration Building (Zhulin Building) were gazetted as national monuments and officiated at a ceremony by Prime Minister, Mr Lee Hsien Loong, on 10 July 2014.|